GeoAi-nl/PowerBI-ImageViewer/README.md

 The image viewer is a basic Microsoft PowerBI visual for stepping through images by using the arrows on both sides.
 The user can go fowards and backwards through a dataset creating a single selection in the report.
 Ordering is determined by a predefined data field and the image is shown based on a web url.
-The image is selected and shown by both filtering and selection of items in other visuals.
+The image is selected and shown via both filtering and selection of items in other visuals.

 Get the latest release and follow the next steps